ml-archive/admin-panel-provider/README.md

 - Password: **admin**

 ### CORS:
-It's highly recommended that you add the [CORS middleware](https://docs.vapor.codes/2.0/http/cors/) to your server.
+It's highly recommended that you add the [CORS middleware](https://docs.vapor.codes/2.0/http/cors/) to your project.

 ## 🔧 Configurations